abelzx/aivr/README.md

 - `PORT`: Port number (defaults to `3000`)
 - `NGROK_URL`: Ngrok URL if using ngrok for webhooks

+### Platform-Specific Notes

+This Docker setup is fully cross-platform compatible and works on:
+- **macOS** (Intel and Apple Silicon/M1/M2/M3)
+- **Linux** (AMD64/x86_64 and ARM64)
+- **Windows** (using WSL 2)

+The Dockerfile automatically detects your platform and builds accordingly.
+For Apple Silicon Macs, Docker will automatically use ARM64 architecture.
+For Intel Macs and most Linux/Windows systems, it will use AMD64.

 ### Option 1: Using Docker Compose (Recommended)

 1. Create a `.env` file in the root directory with all required environment variables.